zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

 	5. Else, if the DNS response meet the following criteria, then just go to the next name server (no error):
 		1. The DNS response has the RCODE "NOERROR".
-		2. The header contains the 'TC' flag set.
-		3. The pseudo-section response has an OPT record with version set to 0.
+		2. The pseudo-section response has an OPT record with version set to 0.

-4. Else output *[NS_ERROR]*.
+	6. Else output *[NS_ERROR]*.

 ## Outcome(s)